thephpleague/url/dev-master/host.md

 ### IPv4 or IPv6

-Knowing that you have a IP address is an incomplete information.
-Has you may be dealing with an IPv4 or an IPV6 address.
+Knowing that you are dealing with a IP hostname is good, knowing that its an IPv4 or an IPv6 is better.

 ~~~php
 use League\Url\Host;